Joseph-hackathon/hackathon/Chainlink Spring 2023 Hackathon.md

 ## Review of participation in the first hackathon.

-### Background:
+### Overview:
+The ways to preserve memories are through personal memories or pictures.
+However, relying solely on personal memories has its limitations, which is why many people choose to digitally capture their memories through pictures.
+Nevertheless, even photographs have their limitations.
+Pictures stored in certain locations can be deleted or lost, and when the pictures are deleted, the associated memory can no longer be found again.
+However, by utilizing blockchain technology, we can ensure that memories are preserved indefinitely, immune to deletion or disappearance.
+The data associated with each memory is recorded on the blockchain, guaranteeing its eternal existence.
 We combine the concept of memories with travel services and offer a platform called Trypto, where memories are stored on the blockchain.

-- If you want to see details, go to the [Devpost page](https://devpost.com/software/not-yet-6rw8c2?ref_content=my-projects-tab&ref_feature=my_projects)
+✨If you want to see details, go to the [Devpost page](https://devpost.com/software/not-yet-6rw8c2?ref_content=my-projects-tab&ref_feature=my_projects)

-### Overview:
+### Background:
 The hackathon was organized by Chainlink and is held annually.
 We met through Discord and decided to form a team consisting only of Koreans.
 - 1 PM, 2 frontend developers, 1 backend developer, 1 smart contract developer